GiuMagnani/design-system/README.md

 Once you’ve got your base, darkest, and lightest shades, you just need to fill in the gaps in between them (until you make 9 shades).
 **Trust your eyes, not the numbers.** Just try to avoid adding new shades too often if you can avoid it.

+- Perceived brightness: every hue has an inherent perceived brightness due to how the human eye perceives color (between a yellow and a blue with same brightness, yellow seems to be brighter).
+- Local minimums: red, green, and blue.
+- Three local maximums: yellow, cyan, and magenta.

 • Margin
 • Padding
 • Width